iccir919/100-days-of-code/log.md

 **Today's Progress**: Completed Chapter 2 , Program Structure, from the book Eloquent JavaScript (https://eloquentjavascript.net) by Marijn Haverbeke

 **Thoughts:** My work today feels like not much.
 In fact, I feel very anxious.
-I have gone through these same chapters (like 1 through 6) of the same book (Eloquent JavaScript) many times for the past _four_ years now, and each time, I have given up on completing the entire book for whatever reason.
+I have gone through these same chapters (like 1 through 6) of the same book (Eloquent JavaScript) many times in the past _four_ years now, and each time, I have given up on completing the entire book for whatever reason.
 I have this guilty pain in me that I should already be done with the book.
 I completed a chapter with ease today but it is because I have gone through it many times before.
-I feel like I should have completed more than just one chapter.
-But then, I breathe, and I remember that two weeks ago I completed no chapters.
+I feel like I should have completed more than just one chapter today.
+But then, I breathe, and I remember that two weeks ago I completed no chapters at all.
 If I complete one chapter, or even just a part of one, I am still making some daily progress.
 I need to focus less on the finish line and just be sure that I am focusing on the now, completely understanding what material is currently in front of me.

 **Links to work:**